 Cordyceps is often touted as a natural energy booster that can act as a mild stimulant.
 However, if you are worried about losing sleep if you take cordyceps at night, you shouldn't be.
 The mushroom promotes better sleep.

 Cordyceps has many beneficial effects on the body, including its ability to fight inflammation, cancer, and heart diseases.

 Cordyceps can enhance the production of energy molecules called ATP at cellular levels, giving you energy.

 What Is The Best Time Of Day To Take Cordyceps?

-As Cordyceps boost energy and can act as a performance enhancer, it is best to take it in the morning, particularly before working out.
+Cordyceps boosts energy and can act as a performance enhancer.
+Therefore, the best time to take cordyceps is in the morning, particularly before working out.